qiany21/ECE387_Embedded_System_Project/README.rst

 HD44780 LCD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The HD44780 LCD is a dot-matrix liquid crystal display controller driving 2 lines by 16 characters or 4 lines by 20 characters.
 (With expansion chip, it can go up to 80 characters).
-The following are the pins of HD44780 LCD that can be found at the topn of the LCD in the following picture.
+The following is a list of pins of HD44780 LCD that can be found at the topn of the LCD in the following picture.
 (Refer to https://wiki2.org/en/Hitachi_HD44780_LCD_controller)

 - Ground
 - VCC +3.3 to +5V (typical)